sigcpp/sigcpp.github.io/_posts/2020-06-08-return-value-optimization.md

     3. How and why would your position change for this statment sequnce: `S s; s = f();`

-6. Revise the code in [Listing E](#listing-e) as follows in GCC 10.1.
-Then, based on the revised program's output, answer the following question: Does the revised `main` get the benefit of RVO?
+6. Revise the code in [Listing E](#listing-e) as follows in C++17 using GCC 10.1.
+Then, based on the revised program's output, answer this question: Does the revised `main` get the benefit of RVO?
 If yes, make a general statement on the circumstances in which a calling function gets the benefit of RVO.
 If you say `main` does not get the benefit of RVO, explain why and point to the part of the program's output that supports your position.
 In any case submit a Compiler Explorer link to the revised program.